 Extracts a template for a face located in a specific region returned by FSDK_DetectFace or FSDK_DetectMultipleFaces.

-The function detects eye centers in a specific region and extracts a template.
+The function detects facial features in a specific region and extracts a template.
 The face detection stage is not performed.
-This function can be useful if an approximate face size and position is known, or to process a specific face returned by FSDK_DetectMultipleFaces.
-The function produces no error if the face is not clearly visible.
+This function can be useful if an approximate face size and position is known, or to process a specific face returned by FSDK_DetectFace or FSDK_DetectMultipleFaces.
+The function returns no error if the face is not clearly visible.
 This is because it assumes that if face detection functions return a detected face position, the face is of sufficient quality.

-If facial features or eye centers are known, it is more efficient to use FSDK_GetFaceTemplateUsingEyes function.
+If facial features or eye centers are known, it is more efficient to use the FSDK_GetFaceTemplateUsingFeatures or FSDK_GetFaceTemplateUsingEyes function.

 C++ Syntax: